YHJYH/Yuheng-Jia/index.md

 You can see my LinkedIn profile here [Yuheng](https://www.linkedin.com/in/yuheng-jia-00200116b/).

+My ambition is to become a full-stack Machine Learning Research Scientist, I am still working on it.

-I am currently live in London, UK, and I am looking for position in Machine Learning Engineer.
+I am currently live in London, UK, and I am looking for permanent job or internship in Machine Learning Engineer.

 My courses at UCL are:
 1. COMP0078 Supervised Learning